A Note on Hypercharge Flux, Anomalies, and U(1)s in F-theory GUTs: Some Phenomenological Implications

-The second problem is universal to all such models with exotics present at the TeV scale: since the hypercharge flux must restrict non-trivially to the $10$-matter curves sector the only possibility of forming complete GUT multiplets from the exotics is to have at least 2 vector pairs of $10$s and 1 vector pair of $5$s.
+The second feature is universal to all such models with exotics present at the TeV scale: since the hypercharge flux must restrict non-trivially to the $10$-matter curves sector the only possibility of forming complete GUT multiplets from the exotics is to have at least 2 vector pairs of $10$s and 1 vector pair of $5$s.
 This is incompatible with perturbative gauge coupling at the GUT scale.
 Therefore the only possibility compatible with perturbative gauge coupling unification is that they come in the combination $\left[\left(3,2\right)_{\frac16} \oplus \left(\bar{3},1\right)_{\frac13} \oplus 2\times\left(1,1\right)_{1} \right]$.
-Indeed in \cite{Dudas:2010zb} this combination arose frequently.
-However it can be checked that such a combination is incompatible with the anomaly (\ref{anomN}) which can be seen from (\ref{bastat}) or from noting that they all have the same sign hypercharge.
-Therefore we must conclude that a set up with such a $U(1)$ protecting the $\mu$-term is incompatible with perturbative gauge coupling unification for F-theory GUTs with hypercharge flux induced doublet-triplet splitting.
+Indeed in \cite{Dudas:2010zb} this combination arose frequently, and it can also arise in the model of table \ref{u1emb2} as shown in \cite{Palti:2016kew}.
 This is of interest particularly because LHC results on the Higgs mass and couplings may be nicely accommodated within an NMSSM framework \cite{Ellwanger:2011aa}.

 {\bf Acknowledgments} I would like to thank Pablo Camara and Emilian Dudas for many enlightening discussions.
 The research of EP is supported by a Marie Curie Intra European Fellowship within the 7th European Community Framework Programme.